-#1- Call Your Insurance Company After an Auto Accident
+Step 1: Call Your Insurance Company After a Car Accident

 The first step you need to take is to contact your insurance company right away.
 Make the call and inform your auto insurance provider that you were in an accident.
 Do this quickly.
 Some insurance companies will void the right to insurance benefits if a collision is not reported.

 Step 2: Organize Detailed Documentation of the Car Accident

 The next step is to create a folder detailing information regarding the incident.
 This can be a simple file folder that includes the name of your insurance adjuster as well as your claim number.
 The folder will be where you will place information as you receive it.
 This can include receipts for medical expenses, medical documents, witness information from the accident, etc.

 Emergency care is the attention you will receive from an on-site paramedic after the accident.
 Once the accident is over, you should go see your primary care doctor.
 A car accident can lead to a number of issues within the body including bruising, whiplash, hearing damage, etc. You may not be aware of such injuries until days later once the adrenaline from the accident is over.
 Treatment needs to be provided by a professional.
 Each time you visit, ask for a copy of your records to place in your accident folder.